Paolo Savelli: In Venetian service

 In April 1404, Savelli entered the service of the Republic of Venice, which at that time was mobilizing its forces for a conflict with the Lordship of Padua.

 His record during the war was mixed: he was defeated by the Paduans at Gambarare in summer, and again at Limena on 25 September, where he fought in person against the Lord of Padua, Francesco Novello.
 Nevertheless, his standing with Venice did not suffer, and shortly after he was appointed captain-general of the Venetian forces in succession to Malatesta IV Malatesta.

 In late autumn, after feinting retreat, he bypassed the Paduan fortifications, crossed the Brenta River, and with his forces pillaged the rich region around Piove di Sacco, before returning to winter in Venetian territory.
 The Republic ordered public celebrations and doubled his salary as a result.
-During the following months, he avopided conflict and tried to bribe the Paduan army commanders, with some success.
+During the following months, he avoided conflict and tried to bribe the Paduan army commanders, with some success.
 In May 1405 he captured the strategic fortress of Castelcaro Basso, and penetrated into the system of canals surrounding Padua.

 After capturing Bassanello, southwest of Padua, in July, he set up his camp there, and began the siege of the city itself.
 He was attacked and driven from his positions by the Paduans on 25 August.
 A short truce followed, in which Savelli participated in the negotiations with Francesco Novello, without success.
 When the fighting resumed, he fell ill with the plague and died on 3 October 1405.